kamstrup/fn/README.md

 // A small JSON package "fnjson" to help reading and writing Seqs of JSON objects
 // MergeSort[T any](FuncLess[T], seqs ...
 Seq[T]) Seq[T] -- lazy merge sorting of pre-sorted Seqs
 // Tuple[S,T] as Seq[any]? (we have to do "any" bc the types S!=T)
+// MultiChan() Seq that selects on multiple chan T?
 ```

 DONE